liudmilitas/php-webstore/README.md

 <br/>
 <h2>About</h2>

 This app was built as a part of the backend development course at Medieinstitutet (WIE21S).

+<strong>Admin credentials</strong>
+Username: admin
+Password: 1234

 <h2>Key points</h2>